 As a right-holder, you can defend your rights by asking customs to detain goods found to be suspected of infringing IPR.

-In order to do so, you should lodge an application for action with the competent customs department requesting them to take action.The application for action can be a national or Union application depending on the intellectual property rights' basis.
+In order to obtain an EORI number, applicants and representatives need to contact the competent customs authority for EORI registration in the country where they are established.
+See also the TAXUD EORI information website.The application for action can be a national or Union application depending on the intellectual property rights' basis.
 A Union application for action when granted in one EU Member States has the same legal status in all other Member States, where action was requested for in that application.